tibeggs/pzhur_clone/README.md

 - Internet Explorer is not currently supported: this is due to internet explorer not being updated in recent years with new internet standards it technically runs but will not scale well
 - Zooming on line graph occasionally creates an extra "x0-axis"
 - some functions end up being run multiple times while not project breaking it is not efficient
+- When selecting map from pushinput x-axis lable does not get hidden
 ## Contributers
 - Pavel Zhuravlev
 - Timothy Beggs